Last Updated on November 19, 2022 by maximosecrets

 Asset Downtime is one of those features which you will find in the Assets application but not in the Locations application.
 You will also find that you can report downtime from the Work Order Tracking and Quick Reporting applications.
-The actions and dialogs are almost the same as they are in the Assets application, with a small difference.
+The actions and dialogs are almost the same as they are in the Assets application, with small differences.

 In the Assets application at the bottom left corner of the main Asset tab is a Downtime section with three fields which are all read-only, an indicator of the assets up/down status, the status date when this change occurred, and the total downtime that has been accumulated by the asset.